vasilakisfil/Introspected-REST/README.md

 > --- [RFC 7231](https://tools.ietf.org/html/rfc7231)
 >

-To our knowledge, reactive negotiation hasn't been used before.
+To our knowledge, reactive negotiation hasn't been analyzed, used or suggested before.
 Here, apart from `Link` relation header, we also suggest an alternative implementation to solve this issue, through the `HTTP OPTIONS` method.